 Students will have evenings free to visit the Smithsonian Institution, the National Gallery of Art, the U.S. Capitol, and dozens of monuments and memorials found in Washington.

-The application deadline for the 2019 symposium has passed, and selected students have been notified.
+The application deadline for the 2020 symposium is March 27, 2020, and selected students will be notified by April 3, 2020.
 Details about the 2020 symposium will be shared as soon as they are finalized.